carpentries/instructor-training/01-introduction.md

 > For those,
 > researchers need to use qualitative methods,
 > such as [grounded theory](https://en.wikipedia.org/wiki/Grounded_theory).
-> Physical scientists are sometimes sceptical of such studies and their findings,
+> Physical scientists are sometimes skeptical of such studies and their findings,
 > but done rigorously,
 > they can provide actionable insights that quantitative methods cannot.
 {: .callout}